astropy/photutils/docs/photutils/aperture.rst

                            frame='galactic')
   >>> apertures = SkyCircularAperture(positions, r=4. * u.arcsec)

+.. note:: At this time, the apertures are not strictly defined completely in
+          celestial coordinates in the sense that they simply use celestial coordinates to define the central position, and the remaining parameters are converted to pixels using the pixel scale of the image (so projection distortions are not taken into account).
+If the apertures were truly completely defined in celestial coordinates, the shapes would not be preserved when converting to pixel coordinates.

 Carrying out the photometry
 ---------------------------

-Once the aperture object is created, we can carry out the photometry using the :func:`photutils.aperture_photometry` function.
+Once the aperture object is created, we can carry out the photometry using the :func:`~photutils.aperture_photometry` function.
 We start off by defining the apertures as described above:

     >>> positions = [(30., 30.), (40., 40.)]
     >>> apertures = CircularAperture(positions, r=3.)

-and we then call the :func:`photutils.aperture_photometry` function with the data and the apertures:
+and we then call the :func:`~photutils.aperture_photometry` function with the data and the apertures:

     >>> import numpy as np